pantheon-systems/documentation/source/content/guides/wp-cli/02-create-wp-site.md

     terminus site:create tessa-site-wp "Terminus Demo Site" WordPress
     ```

-    - Add the `--org` option to the command above and pass the Organization name, label, or ID if you want to associate this site with an Organization.
+    - Add the `--org` option to the command above and pass the Workspace name, label, or ID if you want to associate this site with an Workspace.

-    - Use the `site:org:add` command to associate an existing site with an Organization.
+    - Use the `site:org:add` command to associate an existing site with an Workspace.

 2. Open your new Site Dashboard in a browser: